satoripop/thesuperlogger/README.md

 - [BASE](### Base log): 0 -> basic logging
 - [REST_SERVER](### Express logging): 1 -> morgan like logging but cooler
 - [REST_CLIENT](### Request logging): 2 -> requests logging
-- WS: 3 -> ws event calls logging
+- [WS](### Websocket logging): 3 -> ws event calls logging

+### Pre-existing context:
+We use these context.
+But you can add your own as you please:
+- REQUEST: for logs on api or url requests
+- EXPRESS: for logs on express route calls
+- WEBSOCKET: for logs on websocket (socket.io) event calls

 ### Base log:
 Depending on the level you want to use you just need to call the level method name.